University of Wisconsin Oshkosh

 Applications for placement to study at a NSE member institution will be accepted through the 3rd Friday in February.
 Because NSE coordinators will place students in early March each year, students who miss the application deadline will not be placed at this conference, and must then meet with the Oshkosh Coordinator to consider post conference placement opportunities.

-February 15, 2013 – Your NSE Application must be completed by this date.
-As soon as possible after January 1, file your FAFSA.
+February 13th, 2015 – Your NSE Application must be completed (Steps I, II & III) by this date.
+As soon as possible after January 1, file your FAFSA--indicating UW Oshkosh as your home campus.
+Do NOT put any other institution in your FAFSA.

 What are the eligibility requirements?